abhikhurana2500/SDEChallenge/README.md

 3. Provide any additional explanation about the interface and implementation in a README file.

 ### Solution
-The code for the same can be found in the "src" folder
+The code for the same can be found in the "src" folder.

 Additional explanation about the interface and implementation :
 Interface :